If the Abdominals Are Not The True Core, Then What Are They Doing On My Body?

 So here it is: The abdominal muscles, particularly the oblique muscles, are not the true core, but truly the means of muscular communication between what the upper and lower extremities are doing.

-If you look in anatomy textbooks, you’ll see the function of the following muscles as such: (see picture below as well)
+If you look in anatomy textbooks, you’ll see the function of the following muscles as such: (see picture above as well)

 Rectus Abdominis: Flexes the trunk

-External Oblique: Turns the trunk towards the opposite side of contraction
+External Oblique: Turns the trunk towards the opposite side of the contraction

-Internal Oblique: Turns the trunk towards the same side of contraction
+Internal Oblique: Turns the trunk towards the same side of the contraction